-For example, Christopher Klare, Director at Expansive, schedules in-office team days for tasks that require collaboration and group creativity.
+For example, Chris Klare, Director of Capital at Expansive, schedules in-office team days for tasks that require collaboration and group creativity.

-“We focus on making together time as valuable as possible, especially since it’s limited.Christopher Klare, Director at Expansive
+“We focus on making together time as valuable as possible, especially since it’s limited.Chris Klare, Director of Capital at Expansive

 “Our strategy is to use office days to do things that are better in person, like one-on-one meetings, group discussions, and brainstorms.”